-The State of Florida uses Regional Integrated Preparedness Plan Workshop (IPPW) process to synchronize local IPP's into a statewide IPP.
-Subrecipients shall have a representative participate in their Regional IPPW, and EMPG funded personnel are encouraged to attend.
+The State of Florida uses the Integrated Preparedness Plan Workshop (IPPW) process to synchronize local IPP's into a statewide IPP.
+Sub-Recipients shall have a representative participate in their Regional IPPW, and EMPG funded personnel are encouraged to attend.

-To demonstrate successful completion of task 3A for Quarter 2, the Subrecipient must submit the following items in DEMES.
+To demonstrate successful completion of task 3A for Quarter 2, the Sub-Recipient must submit the following items in the Division's Salesforce system:

-- Submit the County 2025-2027 IPP Data Sheets by January 12, 2024, in DEMES - Proof of participation by a representative of the Subrecipient in the appropriate Regional IPP Workshop (IPPW) to be provided by the Division's Training and Exercise Unit.
+- Submit the County 2028-2029 IPP Data Sheets by April 30, 2025, in DEMES - Proof of participation by a representative of the Subrecipient in the appropriate Regional IPP Workshop (IPPW)